Jahia/jcrestapi/README.md

             <escaped child name> : <child representation>,
         </for each child>
         "_links" : {
-            "self" : { "href" : "<URI identifying the resource associated with the parent's node children resource>" }
+            "self" : { "href" : "<URI identifying the resource associated with the parent's node children resource>" }, "parent" : { "href" : "<URI identifying the resource associated with the parent node>" }
         }
     },
     // other node elements...

-Each child is represented by an object providing only minimal information about the child: its name, its primary node type and its associated URIs (for both associated node resource and node type resource):
+Each child is represented by an object providing only minimal information about the child: its name, its primary node type and its associated URIs (for both associated node, node type and parent node resources):

     "name" : <unescaped child name>,
     "type" : <nodetype name>,
     "_links" : {
-        "self" : { "href" : "<URI identifying the resource associated with the child's node>" }, "type" : { "href" : "<URI identifying the resource associated with the child's node type>" }
+        "self" : { "href" : "<URI identifying the resource associated with the child's node>" }, "type" : { "href" : "<URI identifying the resource associated with the child's node type>" }, "parent" : { "href" : "<URI identifying the resource associated with the parent node>" }
     }

 #### Example